nicprd/chatest/README.md

 UDP p2p.

 Behind a NAT:
-Going to the outside world requires sending a packet to the ip:port you expect to receive from that same port.
+Receiving from the outside world requires sending a packet to the ip:port you expect to receive, and from that same port.

 What do we do here?

 See Channel.py?

-Receives a message to send towards an address.
+First of all sends messages out.

-Calculates a checksum [now its a stupid sum.
-TODO:md5] and creates a packet That same channel stores {cheksum : (addr,content)}
+Calculates a checksum (now its a stupid sum, TODO:md5) and creates a packet.
+Stores {cheksum : (addr,content)}
-Also stores {checksum : time_it_went_out, time_reception_was_ack} (0 is not yet, -1 taken as lost)
+Stores {checksum : time_it_went_out, time_reception_was_ack} (0 is not yet, -1 taken as lost).
-c
-heksum is sent to a queue.
-that queue is { chk : time_last_sent }
+Cheksum is sent to a queue {chk : time_last_sent }
-Messages are sent each 0.3 seconds until ack or timeout.
+Messages are sent each 0.3 seconds until ack or timeout; then removed from the queue.

-Easy to imaging the receiving side that is in the same socket, and implemented in the same object.
-REMEMBER WE ARE BEHIND NAT.
+Second of all gets messages in.
+(REMEMBER WE ARE BEHIND NAT)

-We receive a message, send ACK and store it in:

-{chk : (addr,content)}
+We receive a message, send ACK and store it in: {chk : (addr,content)}

-Also we store {chk: received_time}
+Stores {chk: received_time}

-we store the checksum in a queue where messages are popped.
+Push the checksum in a queue where messages are popped in demand.

 See Router.py?

-Router class interacts with a channel.
+Router class interacts with a channel, keeping a track of conversations with an address.

+Gets new messages and stores them in the aproppiate conversation:
+{ addr : [ [sent_packet_checkhums], [received_packet_checksums]]}
-The idea is to keep a track of conversations with a same address, receive incoming messages, query the channel for the status of messages, and give orders to send them.
+Queries the channel about the status of messages, Gives orders to send them.

 So thats pretty much it.

+Channel runs it own threads.
+No lock is used, but tried to keep all operations atomic.